kuali/kc/src/main/config/sql/RELEASE-SCRIPTS/ReadMe.txt

 max_connections=1000

 Create MySQL username of less than 8 characters
-Create MySQL schema matching username
+Create MySQL schema matching username with the default character set of UTF8, if a different character set is desired, the ddl scripts will need to be updated to the new character set.

 Make sure MySQL user has following privileges on the schema
 	* Select
 	* Insert